 Click here for more information: microDXP Applications

 Electron-beam excited x-ray micro-analysis is a well-established tool for materials research in R&D labs and industry.
-For this application, the Mercury-1 and Mercury-4 offer the unique features of high resolution and high count rate spectroscopy for rapid elemental analysis, combined with dead-time-free fast mapping data collection, from which 2D elemental images of the specimen can be created.
+For this application, the Mercury offers the unique features of high resolution and high count rate spectroscopy for rapid elemental analysis, combined with dead-time-free fast mapping data collection, from which 2D elemental images of the specimen can be created.
 The low-noise input of the Mercury allows identification and analysis of elements on the periodic table down to Beryllium, (110 eV x-ray).
-Choose between the Mercury-1 for single element SDDs or the Mercury-4 for quad detectors.

 Click here for more information: Mercury Applications

 Synchrotron light sources throughout the world provide a powerful tool for studying materials with an intense, polarized x-ray beam.
 XIA has manufactured equipment for synchrotron research since the founding of the company.
 Over the years, increasing beam intensity has pushed the development of high rate and high resolution signal processing electronics.
 Detector systems with multiple channels (100 or more) are also common place.
 The xMap signal processor has established XIA as the leader in spectroscopy electronics for multi-element HPGe x-ray detectors and SDDs used in synchrotron research.
-The Mercury processor is also an established solution for single and quad detectors, with both the Mercury and Xmap being controllable by EPICS software.
-More recently, the FalconX8 has emerged to offer extremely high data throughput capability with over 3 Mcps output count rate at only 20% dead-time.
+The Mercury processor is also an established solution for single detectors, with both the Mercury and xMap being controllable by EPICS software.
+More recently, the FalconX8 has emerged to offer extremely high data throughput capability with over 4 Mcps output count rate with relatively low dead-time.